- A Better Balance (ABB) is founded.

-- ABB files amicus brief in California Court of Appeals supporting state kincare law, which is ultimately upheld.
+- ABB files friend-of-the-court brief in California Court of Appeals supporting state kincare law, which is ultimately upheld.

 - Dina Bakst’s Jan.
 30 op-ed in the New York Times launches national movement to pass pregnancy accommodation laws, and spurs introduction of the federal Pregnant Workers Fairness Act, which ABB helped to draft.

-- ABB and coalition partners re-launch campaign for paid sick days in NYC.
+- ABB and coalition partners re-launch campaign for paid sick days in New York City.

 - ABB collects more than 11,000 signatures for paid family leave in New York and delivers stories from constituents to Albany legislators, urging action.

-- ABB is one of three organizations at the table to negotiate the NYC Earned Sick Time Act.
-The City Council overwhelmingly passes the bill and overrides the Mayor's veto to provide an entitlement to paid sick time for 3.4 million working New Yorkers.
+- ABB is one of three organizations at the table to negotiate the New York City Earned Sick Time Act.
+The City Council overwhelmingly passes the bill and overrides the Mayor’s veto to provide an entitlement to paid sick time for 3.4 million working New Yorkers.

-- ABB publishes Babygate, the first-of-its-kind guide for expecting and new parents about their workplace rights, to overwhelmingly positive reviews.
+- ABB publishes Babygate, the first-of-its-kind national guide for expecting and new parents about their workplace rights.

 - ABB’s advocacy on pregnancy accommodations, family status discrimination, and equal pay featured in New York Women’s Equality Agenda.

-- ABB helps to draft Rhode Island paid family leave bill, making it the third state in the country to guarantee paid time off for family care.
+- Rhode Island passes paid family leave bill, making it the third state in the country to guarantee paid time off for family care.

 - ABB advises San Francisco in passage of law enabling caregivers to request flexible schedules without retaliation.

-- ABB plays an integral role in strengthening and expanding NYC's paid sick time law
+- ABB plays an integral role in strengthening and expanding New York City’s paid sick time law.

 - Under pressure from ABB and partners, Walmart upgrades policy for pregnant workers.